(Runs · Loose Stools)

 Dehydration caused by losing water through frequent bowel movements can cause serious complications.
 In particular, it can make any medications you take go through your body much more quickly than they should, so they may not work properly.
 Be sure to discuss this with your doctor.
 Dehydration can also cause kidney damage and electrolyte imbalances.

-Signs of dehydration include a dry mouth, increased thirst, decreased urination, and feeling weak or lightheaded.
+Signs of dehydration include a dry mouth, increased thirst, decreased urination, decreased sweating, and feeling weak or lightheaded.
 Signs may also include nausea, muscle cramps, and a higher body temperature.
 At the first sign of diarrhea, drink plenty of "clear" fluids, at least two cups an hour.
 Oral rehydration solutions designed to best match the body's intestinal fluid are best, especially for children and seniors.
 Be sure to consult a health professional before treating children or if diarrhea is accompanied by vomiting.
 Once rehydration has been successful, age-appropriate foods should be re-introduced.

 Standard recommendations no longer include "resting the bowel" after a diarrhea episode.
 Take it easy physically until the diarrhea is gone – you'll need your strength to get well faster.
 You may want to eat foods that are known to "bind" stool and slow movement through the large intestine, such as bananas, rice, and toast – the so-called "BRAT diet."